ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

 ## Setting Serial Channel Configurations

-This tutorial shows you how to configure the **Serial Channel** tab to generate and display images on multiple serial output channels.
+This tutorial shows you how to configure the **Serial Channel** tab to generate and display images on multiple serial output channels and set a start trigger delay.

 ### Creating TDMS Files to Generate Multiple Images